White Bean Dip, a quick and easy dip for fresh vegetables and whole-grain crackers.

 - Cuisine: Italian

-- 1 (15 ounce) cans cannellini beans, rinsed and drained
+- 1 (15 ounce) can cannellini, white kidney beans, or navy beans, rinsed and drained

 - 1/4 cup chopped fresh herbs (basil, rosemary, cilantro, or tarragon)